 Posted on Mon, 11/20/2017 - 08:51

-Gamification has been a valuable part of comprehensive corporate training programs for some time.
+Gamification in corporate training has been a valuable part for some time.
 The benefits of adding characteristics like healthy competition, immediate feedback, and awards are adding a deeper level of engagement for employees.
-Gamification in elearning has changed the face of training, and businesses and consumers alike are reaping the rewards.
+Gamification in corporate training has changed the face of traditional training, and businesses and consumers alike are reaping the rewards.